 - Dwarf Sunflowers — 18 inches tall with 10-inch blooms

 You’ll want to get a variety of sunflower seeds ranging in size and colors.
-If you don’t want to purchase four different packs of seeds for your kids’ play fort, consider splurging on the giant or mammoth and getting a mixed variety sunflower pack.
-Variety packs works great too!
+If you don’t want to purchase four different packs of seeds for your sunflower house, consider splurging on the giant or mammoth and getting a mixed variety sunflower pack at your local garden store.
+Variety packs work great too!

 That all being said, we did strategically place the giant and mammoth sunflowers to ensure they had room to thrive, but we opted for every 12 inches (rotating between the two) instead of the recommended 24 inches.
 This planting strategy helps ensure the kids’ garden house offers a sense of privacy.